Crossbell-Box/crossbell-bridge-contracts/docs/MainchainGateway.md

 function _setDailyWithdrawalMaxQuotas(address[] tokens, uint256[] quotas) internal
 ```

-_Sets daily quota for the withdrawals.
+_Sets daily max quota for the withdrawals.
 Note that the array lengths must be equal.
 Emits the `DailyWithdrawalQuotasUpdated` event._